suddjian/bloggjian/content/blog/vote-app-0/index.md

 ## Motivation: Social Indecision

-At my house, we have a strange tradition of indecision.
+At my house, we have a strange tradition of long, drawn-out indecision.
-Come game night, movie night, or any other group activity, we will sit and browse and debate the options for what feels like ages.
+Come game night, movie night, or any trivial group decision, we will sit and browse and debate the options for what feels like ages.
-Do we want to watch an action movie, horror, drama, comedy?
+Do we want to watch an action movie? horror? drama? comedy?
 Which one?
+After much deliberation, we eventually agree on something to do together.
-Everyone knows that no one really minds any of the options.
+Everyone involved acknowledges that no one really minds any of the options.
 But indecision reigns, regardless.
-Eventually, after much deliberation, we finally agree on something to do together.
 It's all very silly.

-Sometimes we consider putting it up to a vote, but that always feels overly beuraucratic.
+Putting it to a vote always feels overly beuraucratic.
-There are so many options that even if we did, the vote would likely be split.
+And besides, there are so many options that the vote would likely be split.
-But I've learned a lot about alternative voting systems, and I think one of them may be a good option for resolving these disputes.
+But I've learned a lot about alternative voting systems, and there's one that may be a good option for resolving these disputes.
+But it's complicated to administer:
+You have to build a matrix of votes and do pairwise evaluation of each permutation of choices.
+Nobody wants to do that by hand.

-So I've decided to build a web app for us!
+So in true programmer fashion, I've decided to build us an app!
-I can create something useful while honing my craft, experimenting with a new app stack, and writing about it.
+I can create something useful while honing my craft, experimenting with a new tech stack, and writing about it.

+## The Project

+I'll be building a web app with the following features:

+- Create a poll/election (I can't decide what I want to call them)
+- Generate a link for the poll/election to send to others
+- Everyone ranks their preferred candidates
+- Calculate a winner
+- Display the results to everyone
+- Make it really convenient to use

+There are loads more bonus features that would be interesting to add on, but these are the items I'm gonna focus on to start.
+No scope creep allowed until after!

+I'm planning to build the frontend as a client application, interfacing with a client-agnostic backend service.
+This will allow me the most flexibility to build this app into multiple different platforms down the line:
+Web, mobile, CLI, and Slack apps could all interface with the same API.
+To start though, I will just be building a web app.

+I will use Vanilla JS directly, without a build step, without a framework between me and the browser.
+I prefer this to something like React for so many reasons that I should probably write a separate article about it.
+My hypothesis is that modern JS has advanced enough to get the job done without additional tools.
+As long as you don't care too much about compatibility with legacy browsers, that is.
+I'm going to use this project to test that hypothesis.

+I'm going to use [Firebase](https://firebase.google.com/) for data storage, hosting, real-time updates, authentication, and access control.
+Firebase is one of the better designed "backend as a service" options out there, but I haven't used it in-depth yet so we'll see how that goes.
+Ideally I won't have to write any code for the backend, except for access rules and maybe a couple cloud functions!
+And thanks to Firebase's generous free tier, this should be completely free for me to run.
+I've looked for open-source, self-hosted options that serve the same role as Firebase, but I haven't found any yet.

+I will document this project in a detailed series of posts, published here.

 ## Voting Methodologies